-In connection with the creation of a holding company, we are taking the opportunity to change the name of our company from "The Scotts Company" to "The Scotts Miracle-Gro Company."
-The Company represents the combination of two of the most innovative companies in the consumer lawn and garden market: O.M.
-Scott & Sons, which traces its heritage back to a company founded by O.M.
-Scott in Marysville, Ohio in 1868, and Stern's Miracle-Gro Products, Inc., which traces its heritage back to a company formed on Long Island by Horace Hagedorn and his partner in 1951.
-Scotts and Miracle-Gro joined forces in 1995 in a stock for stock acquisition, which combined the two brands - Scotts® and Miracle-Gro® - that we believe are the two strongest brands in the law and garden industry.
+In connection with the creation of a parent holding company, we are taking the opportunity to change the name of our company from "The Scotts Company" to "The Scotts Miracle-Gro Company."
+Scotts represents the combination of two of the most innovative companies in the consumer lawn and garden market: The O.M.
+Scott & Sons Company, which traces its heritage back to a company founded by O.M.
+Scott in Marysville, Ohio in 1868, and Miracle-Gro Products, which traces its heritage back to a company formed on Long Island by Horace Hagedorn and his partner in 1951.
+Scotts and Miracle-Gro Products joined forces in 1995 in a stock for stock acquisition, which combined the two brands - Scotts® and Miracle-Gro® - that we believe are the two strongest brands in the lawn and garden industry.
 Changing our name to "The Scotts Miracle-Gro Company" recognizes the importance of both of these brands to our success.
 It also distinguishes us from other public companies whose names include the word "Scotts."
-Our trading symbol on the New York Stock Exchange is already "SMG" and will not change following the merger.
+Our trading symbol on NYSE is already "SMG" and will not change following the Restructuring Merger.

-Treatment of Our Senior and Subordinated Credit Facilities
+Treatment of Scotts' Senior and Subordinated Credit Facilities

-Our amended and restated senior secured credit agreement, entered into on October 22, 2003, as amended, which governs our \$700.0 million revolving loan facility and our \$400.0 million term loan facility, contains a provision specifically permitting us to consummate the holding company restructuring.
-The indenture governing our 6.625% senior subordinated notes due 2013, entered into on October 8, 2003, also specifically permits us to consummate the holding company restructuring.
+Scotts' amended and restated senior secured credit agreement, entered into on October 22, 2003, as amended, which governs our \$700.0 million revolving loan facility and our \$400.0 million term loan facility, contains a provision specifically permitting Scotts to consummate the holding company restructuring.
+The indenture governing Scotts' 6.625% senior subordinated notes due 2013, entered into on October 8, 2003, also specifically permits Scotts to consummate the holding company restructuring.

-Assuming that the restructuring merger implementing the holding company structure is completed, as permitted under our amended and restated senior secured credit agreement and the indenture governing our 6.625% senior subordinated notes due 2013, we intend to transfer the Company's obligations under each agreement to Scotts Miracle-Gro, the new holding company.
-The Scotts Company LLC, as successor to the Company by merger, will then become a subsidiary guarantor of the new holding company's obligations under both our amended and restated senior secured credit facility and the indenture governing the 6.625% senior subordinated notes due 2013, and we will enter into appropriate documentation with the agent banks under the amended and restated senior secured credit agreement and the trustee under the indenture to such effect.
+Assuming that the Restructuring Merger implementing the holding company structure is completed, as permitted under Scotts' amended and restated senior secured credit agreement and the indenture governing Scotts' 6.625% senior subordinated notes due 2013, Scotts intends to transfer Scotts' obligations under each agreement to Scotts Miracle-Gro, the new holding company.
+The Scotts Company LLC, as successor to Scotts by merger, will then become a subsidiary guarantor of Scotts Miracle-Gro's obligations under both the amended and restated senior secured credit agreement and the indenture governing the 6.625% senior subordinated notes due 2013, and Scotts Miracle-Gro will enter into appropriate documentation with the agent banks under the amended and restated senior secured credit agreement and the trustee under the indenture to such effect.

-Treatment of Our Benefit Plans
+Treatment of Scotts' Benefit Plans

-After the effective date of the merger implementing the holding company structure, the benefit plans that currently issue common shares of the Company will issue common shares of the holding company instead.
-You are not being asked to approve the substitution of common shares of Scotts Miracle-Gro for common shares of the Company, any changes to the benefit plans necessary to substitute common shares of the holding company or any other aspect of the benefit plans.
+After the effective date of the Restructuring Merger, the benefit plans that currently issue common shares of Scotts will issue common shares of Scotts Miracle-Gro instead.
+You are not being asked to approve the substitution of common shares of Scotts Miracle-Gro for common shares of Scotts, any changes to the benefit plans necessary to substitute common shares of Scotts Miracle-Gro or any other aspect of the benefit plans.